TIY-ATL-ROR-2016-Feb/course-notes/prework.md

 some preliminary work so we can have a common starting point and hit the ground running.

-As much as anything, these assignments will make sure that you've got basic familiarity with some key concepts so you don't feel lost right out of the gate.
+These assignments will make sure that you've got basic familiarity with some key concepts so you aren't lost right out of the gate.

 Importantly, this work will assure me that you:

 1. can self-direct progress on technical projects
-2. have been exposed to some major technologies we'll be using in class
+2. have been exposed to major technologies we'll be using in class
-3. can communicate difficulties and accomplishments clearly
+3. can communicate struggles and accomplishments clearly
 4. have reflected on your learning style

-*Note*: Point 2 is not "have internalized every nuance", but I will expect you to at least be _familiar_ with e.g. `git` and the terminal.
+*Note*: Point 2 is not "have internalized every detail", but I will expect you to at least be _familiar_ with e.g. `git` and the terminal.

 ## Requirements

-Review and complete the tasks below by **Sep 18**.
+Review and complete the tasks below by **Jan 30**.
 Any deliverables should be emailed to me by then.
-If you have any questions, *please email me*, I'd love to answer questions!
+If you have any questions, *please email me*, I'd love to help!
 (Expect a little good-natured shaming if it's 24 hours before the deadline.)

 You will need to sign up for Treehouse to complete some of these